Do You Need to Shock Above Ground Pools? Complete Guide

 Vinyl Liner Protection

 Never add shock directly to the pool floor near vinyl liners.
-Always pre-dissolve granular shock or use liquid chlorine poured around the perimeter.
+If using granular shock, always pre-dissolve it first, or use liquid chlorine poured around the perimeter.
 Concentrated chemicals can bleach or damage vinyl.

 Smaller Water Volume